MarkWarneke/markwarneke.github.io/_posts/2020-07-23-Deploy-AKS-Kubernetes-Using-TypeScript-Terraform-CDK.md

 # Deploy Kubernetes on Azure using TypeScript

-After the providers have been fetched the provider can be explored in `.gen/providers/azurem`.
-You can find all available resources definition here, kubernetes can be found using `ls ./.gen/providers/azurerm | grep "kubernetes"`.
+After the providers have been fetched the provider can be explored in `.gen/providers/azurerm`.
+You can find all available resources definition here, Kubernetes can be found using `ls ./.gen/providers/azurerm | grep "Kubernetes"`.

 Lets look at the `TerraformResource` implementation of `KubernetesCluster`.
 To see the implementation display `kubernetes-cluster.ts` using `less ./.gen/providers/azurerm/kubernetes-cluster.ts` or browse the file in your editor.